Poverty, climate change, the breakdown of democracy, an epidemic of depression – the world is facing a convergence of crises.

 9. Psychological Costs

 In traditional societies, personal identity is grounded in deep community ties and a connection to place.
 In the modern economy, increasing mobility, competition, and dependence on a centralized market have eroded these relationships, destabilizing our sense of security and belonging.
-Vulnerable, isolated individuals become easy targets for advertising messages telling us that just one more consumer purchase will enable us to meet artificially imposed standards of looks, lifestyle, and material ‘success’.
+Vulnerable, isolated individuals become easy targets for advertising messages telling them that just one more consumer purchase will enable them to meet artificially imposed standards of looks, lifestyle, and material ‘success’.

 10. Violence and Conflict